opensafely-core/ehrql/docs/tutorial/generating-a-dummy-dataset/index.md

 The terminal will fill with a dummy dataset in CSV format.
 Scroll up to see the column headers;
-notice that two column headers correspond to the two patient series — `asthma_med_date` and `asthma_med_code` — that you added to the dataset definition.
+notice that two column headers correspond to the two columns — `asthma_med_date` and `asthma_med_code` — that you added to the dataset definition.